Avaldsnes Municipality

 Avaldsnes is a former municipality in Rogaland county, Norway.
-The 126 km2 municipality existed from 1838 until 1965 when it was dissolved.
+The 125.9 km2 municipality existed from 1838 until its dissolution in 1965.
+The area is now divided between Karmøy Municipality and Tysvær Municipality in the traditional district of Haugaland.
+The administrative centre was the village of Avaldsnes on the island of Karmøy.
 The area was an ancient centre of power on the west coast of Norway and is the site of one of Norway's more important areas of cultural history.
-The administrative centre of the municipality was the village of Avaldsnes.
 The municipality encompassed the area surrounding the Førresfjorden and the area surrounding the central part of the Karmsundet strait, plus the central part of the island of Karmøy.
-Today, the area is part of the municipalities of Tysvær and Karmøy.